Fire and rescue services

 More information:

 Turkish-Cypriot authorities in the north issue residence permits, identity cards and other documents.
-Be aware that the Republic of Cyprus and other countries may not recognise these documents.
+The Republic of Cyprus and other countries may not recognise these documents.

-Use your Australian passport for all travel into or out of Cyprus and Turkey.
+Use your Australian passport for all travel into or out of Cyprus.

-If you arrive through legal ports of entry in the south, you can cross into the north.
+You can cross into the north if you arrive through legal ports of entry in the south.

 You can take private vehicles or hire cars through checkpoints from the south to the north.
-However, you can't take hire cars from the north to the south.
-No cars can cross at Ledra Street and Ledra Palace.
+However, you can't take cars that have been hired in the north through the checkpoints into the south.
+Cars can't cross at the Ledra Street and Ledra Palace crossings.

-You must be able to show your current car insurance when crossing north or south.
-Check your car insurance to ensure you have coverage for the area you want to drive through.
+You must show your current car insurance when crossing north or south.
+Ensure your car insurance covers the areas you want to drive through.
 Car hire companies offer insurance but be aware that their insurance may only cover you in the north or the south.
-There are usually insurance companies, close to the crossing points, able to sell you a short-term policy.
+There are usually insurance companies close to the crossing points who can sell you a short-term policy.

-Republic of Cyprus authorities have deemed some accommodation in the north illegal.
-The Republic of Cyprus has warned visitors about staying in this accommodation.
+Republic of Cyprus authorities have deemed some hotel and tourist accommodations in the north illegal.
+These are listed in the memorandum link below.
+The Republic of Cyprus has warned visitors about staying in this accommodation, and may put you at risk of legal action on the part of the owners.

 You may need to present your goods for inspection when you cross between the north and south.